KhalilImen/DataLib/README.md

-# DataLibHope - A Python Data Manipulation Library
+# DataLib - A Python Data Manipulation Library

-**DataLibHope** is a Python library for data manipulation, preprocessing, and visualization.
+**DataLib** is a Python library for data manipulation, preprocessing, and visualization.
 It includes functions for filtering, transforming, visualizing, and analyzing data.

 ## Features